 They can help you determine what all of the costs of selling a home will entail.
 If you’re a home buyer, they’ll help you work through a complete budget that can get you into your own home, sometimes even for the same amount you may be paying for rent.

-They can also point you to professional tax advisors who can let you know about the variety of tax programs, credits, and rebates you may be entitled to.
+They can also point you to professional tax advisors who can let you know about the variety of tax programs, credits, and other benefits you may be entitled to.
 These can save buyers and sellers thousands of dollars.